Throw

 Throws

-throws -: in our program if there is possibility of raising checked exception then compulsory we should handle checked exception otherwise we will get compile time error saying unreported exception xxx must be caught or declare to be thrown
+In our program, if there is a possibility of raising a checked exception, we must handle the checked exception; otherwise, we will get a compile-time error saying "unreported exception XXX must be caught or declared to be thrown."

 pw.println("Hello");